oretoise/docs/_docs/comm-plans/scripts/create-plan.md

 ```

 ## Usage
-From a terminal prompt, navigate to the scripts folder in your local copy of the repository, then run the follow command with the parameters you need.
+From a terminal prompt, navigate to the scripts folder in your local copy of the repository, then run the following command with your desire parameters.

-We will use MBA as an example.
+We will use the MBA program as an example.

 ```bash
 python create_plan.py -a 'mba' -d 0 3 5 7 10 -n 'Master of Business Admin' -s 'mjimerson'